DSLsofMath/DSLsofMath/README.md

 The main changes for 2018 (based on the [course eval meeting](eval/2017-04-28.md)) are

-* New course literature (complete lecture notes)
+* New course literature (lecture notes covering the full course)
+* More material on functional programming in Haskell
 * Developed more exercises to solve (primarily easier exercises to start each week with)
-* Weekly hand-ins to encourage students to spend more hours on the course
 * More solving of exercises at the whiteboard
 * Schedule changes (alternating L, E, L, E instead of L, L, E, E)
+* Weekly hand-ins to encourage students to spend more hours on the course (not part of the formal examination)

+One of the student evaluators from 2017 (DaHe) was hired part time to help out with these improvements.

 ## Examination

 There are two compulsory course elements:

-* Assignments (written + oral examination in groups of three students)
+* A = Assignments (written + oral examination in groups of three students)
     * two compulsory hand-in assignments (2018-01-30, 2018-02-27)
     * Grading: Pass or fail
     * The assignments are to be handed in via [Fire](https://dslm-lp3-18.frs.cse.chalmers.se)
-* Exam (individual written exam at the end of the course)
+* E Exam (individual written exam at the end of the course)
-    * Grading: Chalmers: U, 3, 4, 5; GU: U, G, VG
+    * Grading: **Chalmers**: U, 3, 4, 5; **GU**: U, G, VG
     * Date: [2018-03-13 at 14.00](https://www.student.chalmers.se/sp/course?course_id=26170)
     * Aids: One textbook of your choice